gavz/lucasg.github.io/_posts/2017-10-15-Api-set-resolution.md

 {% endhighlight C %}

-`ApiSetResolveToHost` is the function wrapping the other previous two in order to "hide" the hash table implementation details from the point a view of a third-party developer (being here a MS dev since none of this mecanism is officially accessible).
+`ApiSetResolveToHost` is the function wrapping the other previous two in order to "hide" the hash table implementation details from the point a view of a third-party developer (being here a MS dev since none of this mechanism is officially accessible).
 The only singular points are :

-* they checked the apiset library name is actually prefixed by `"api-"` or `"ext-"`
+* `ApiSetResolveToHost` checks the apiset library name is actually prefixed by `"api-"` or `"ext-"`
-* the apiset library name is truncated before being fed to `ApiSetpSearchForApiSet` : they get rid of the `".dll"` extension (which is a just an application hint) and everything after the last hyphen.
-That's understandable : after the last hyphen is the "build" version, and supporting a strict comparison of apiset library name would make the ApiSet Map size explode.
+* the apiset library name is truncated before being fed to `ApiSetpSearchForApiSet` : it get rid of the `".dll"` extension (which is a just an application hint) and everything after the last hyphen.
+That's actually understandable : after the last hyphen is the "build" version, and supporting a strict comparison of apiset library name would make the ApiSet Map size explode.

 {% highlight C %}

+  const uint64_t API_ = (uint64_t)0x2D004900500041; // L"api-"
+  const uint64_t EXT_ = (uint64_t)0x2D005400580045; // L"ext-";

   NTSTATUS
   __fastcall ApiSetResolveToHost(